rust-lang/book/second-edition/src/ch16-01-threads.md

     handle.join();
 }
 ```

+<span class="caption">Listing 16-5: Using the `move` keyword to force a closure
+to take ownership of the values it uses</span>

 What about the code in Listing 16-4 where the main thread called `drop`?
 If we
 add `move` to the closure, we've moved `v` into the closure's environment, and